 5. Michael Nauenberg, Professor Emeritus of physics, delivered the fifth Emeriti Lecture on Thursday, April 6, 2006, entitled "The Nature of Science and the Science of Nature: An Historical Perspective."
 The lecture was held in the Media Theater at UCSC.

 Nauenberg's lecture examined some of the fundamental concepts of natural science through the work of Robert Hooke, the most prolific participant in the 17th-century scientific revolution.
 Shortly after his death, Hooke was almost completely forgotten, partly due to professional intrigues.
 But recent historical research has restored his earlier towering reputation.
 Now, half a dozen new books describe his numerous achievements, and he is being hailed as the "Leonardo of London."
 In 2004, Hooke finally was honored with a memorial in Westminster Abbey, where his lifelong nemesis, Isaac Newton, is buried.
+See video.

 6. The sixth lecture was given on November 2, 2006, by the late Professor Emeritus of Physics Stanley M. Flatté.
 His topic challenged his audience on the subject of "World Energy and Power: Facts to Inform Your Thinking."
 This event was free and open to the public in the Music Center Recital Hall.
+See video.

 7. The seventh lecture was offered on April 9, 2007, by Professor Emeritus Physics Bruce Rosenblum on "Quantum Enigma: Has Physics Encountered Consciousness?"
 Quantum mechanics is the most battle-tested theory in all of science.
 One third of our modern economy depends on products designed with quantum mechanics.
 Cosmological theories such as string theory or that of the Big Bang all start with quantum mechanics.
 Since its inception eight decades ago, quantum mechanics has mysteriously involved observer-created reality.
 Describing the archetypal quantum demonstration, Rosenblum displayed the boundary where physics encounters the conscious observer.
 Media Theater.
+See video.

-8. David Cope gave the eight lecture on November 14, 2007, at the Music Recital Hall.
+8. David Cope gave the eightth lecture on November 14, 2007, at the Music Recital Hall.
 Cope, a Professor Emeritus of Music, spoke on "Why Experiments in Musical Intelligence?"
 He is the author of five books on computer generated music, and explains why he created his program Experiments in Musical Intelligence, why this program works as it does, and why he used this software to create over 6,000 music compositions.
 He also discussed why he has turned to quite different but related research and no longer composes using Experiments in Musical Intelligence.
 The program included a musical Turing test, an on-the-spot computer composition, live performances, and the world premiere of a new work.
+See video.

 Professor Cope´s awards include National Endowment for the Arts Fellowships, ASCAP standard Panel Awards, Composers´ Forum (New York City) award, Houston Composers Symposium Award, and numerous university grants.
 His over seventy published compositions have received thousands of performances throughout the U.S. and abroad.